halqasem1/Digital-Dreamachine/README.md

 # Digital-Dreamachine
-A stroboscopic web experience for inducing altered brain states.
+A stroboscopic web experience for inducing altered brain states